HeadlightLabs/slate/slate/source/includes/oct-2018/_api.html.md

 You should make `GET` requests to the API server.
 You'll receive a `JSON` response.

 That'll look different for different languages, but generally it should look like the examples to the right.

+## What about CORS?

+Don't worry!
+We've set everything up properly, so you'll be able to make cross-domain requests without having to do anything special.